AvolitesLtd/TitanManual/websitev2/versioned_docs/version-14.0/running-the-show/using-multiple-on-screen-workspaces.md

 import Keys from '@site/src/components/key.ts';

-You can configure different **Workspaces** which store the layout of the various windows displayed on the console screen(s).
+You can configure different <strong>Workspaces</strong> which store the layout of the various windows displayed on the console screen(s).
 This allows you to quickly recall different setups.
 Workspaces are stored and recalled from the touch buttons to the left of the menu buttons (or down the left side of the screen